-Setting bail is at the sole discretion of the judges and commissioners of Criminal District Court.
-A judge or commissioner may also place conditions upon the accused, or refuse their release because of safety concerns to the community.
+Setting bail is at the sole discretion of the judges and commissioners of the Criminal District Court.
+A judge or commissioner may also place conditions upon the accused or refuse their release because of safety concerns to the community.

-Whomever posts bail for a defendant assumes responsibility for a defendant’s appearance in court.
-If a defendant fails to appear as required, an arrest warrant is issued and the posted bail can be forfeited.
+Whoever posts bail for a defendant will assume responsibility for a defendant’s appearance in court.
+If a defendant fails to appear as required, an arrest warrant will be issued and the posted bail can be forfeited.

 Bond amounts generally are set by a magistrate judge or commissioner at an initial court appearance within 72 hours of arrest.